tiffanymatthe/tiffanymatthe.github.io/README.md

 ```

 ## Pushing to Github Pages
 Make changes on main branch and run compile_website.sh to push changes in dist folder to gh-pages branch.
-Currently, some changes in local laptop are not pushed to main...

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).